 How Podcast Sponsorship Works

 Prices for podcast sponsorships are typically based on the number of average downloads.
 Sponsors pay on a cost per mille (CPM) basis.
 Rates range from $18 to $50 CPM, though podcasts like This American Life or HowStuffWorks with millions of listeners can pull in a lot more.

 Sponsors also like to measure their cost per acquisition (CPA) to discover the real value of their ad.
 This is the number of sales, signups, or downloads they receive as a result of your ad spot.
 To measure this, sponsors may give you a special coupon code or referral link so you get credit when they get new customers or users.

 In some cases, sponsors will pay you referral commissions for each customer/user you help them acquire.
 This is good for the sponsor because it means they only pay for results and can take chances on podcasts who have never run advertisements before.
 This is how most podcasts get their first advertisers.

-(Pro tip: If your sponsor wants you to promote a referral link, post it anywhere on the web you like to maximize commissions.
+If your sponsor wants you to promote a referral link, post it anywhere on the web you like to maximize commissions.
 Post it on Facebook or other social media pages.
-Send it to your email list and plaster it on your website.)
+Send it to your email list and across your website.

 Ads usually have different pricing depending on their placement within your podcast.
 There are three main areas sponsor advertisements are typically placed.